vanessa-dev/vanessa-dev/README.md

 ##

 > Do you known to swim?
-No, but i know how to learn.~Meri( 2 anos ).
+No, but I know how to learn.~Meri( 2 anos ).
 >
 > Those catch up their goals aren't those who do not fall, but those who do not give up!